 Common Sleep Problems for Infants and Toddlers

-- Inability to self soothe: Often, babies will fall asleep easily when held by their parents, but wake up right away when set down.
-Babies may still be learning to self soothe.
+- Inability to self-soothe: Often, babies will fall asleep easily when held by their parents, but wake up right away when set down.
+Babies may still be learning to self-soothe.

 - Daytime and nighttime reversal: As young babies have not yet developed circadian rhythms, they may not have night and day straight yet.
 Some get them mixed up, sleeping all day and then wanting to stay up at night.
-This is due to movement while in the womb: daytime activity rocked the baby to sleep all day while leaving baby awake at night.
-Limiting daytime naps and making clear distinctions between day and night cen help resolve this problem.
+This is due to movement while in the womb: daytime activity rocked the baby to sleep all day while leaving the baby awake at night.
+Limiting daytime naps and making clear distinctions between day and night can help resolve this problem.

-- Sleep regressions: During certain periods of development, babies may be especially sleep challenged.
+- Sleep regressions: During certain periods of development, babies may be especially sleep-challenged.
 As they develop motor skills, grow teeth, or learn new things, they may have more trouble sleeping.
 But it is temporary.
 It’s important to stick with routines and schedules even during this difficult time so that you can work through it and maintain consistency until regular sleeping patterns return.

 - Nighttime feedings: Most babies won’t sleep through the night until they are six months or older.
 Very young babies will need multiple night feedings — exhausting, but necessary.
 One to two night feedings are normal for most babies, but three or more may be excessive.
 If your baby is waking up several times in the night to feed, talk to your pediatrician.
 Some babies fall asleep during feedings and don’t get enough to fill their bellies.
-While normally, you should avoid stimulation at night, it may be necessary to keep baby awake during feedings so that they can get a full belly at each feeding and extend their time in between night time feedings.
+While normally, you should avoid stimulation at night, it may be necessary to keep baby awake during feedings so that they can get a full belly at each feeding and extend their time in between nighttime feedings.